-Jubilee Arts was a unique community arts organisation based in Sandwell in the Black Country.
-This web site documents the period 1974-94, two decades of tremendous change.
-Locked away in the basement of West Bromwich Town Hall since the last century, we’ve dusted off the archive boxes, bringing them back to the light of day to share our findings here.
+Jubilee Arts was a unique community arts organisation based in Sandwell in the Black Country, in the West Midlands of England.
+This website documents the period 1974-94, two decades of tremendous change.
+Locked away in the basement of West Bromwich Town Hall since the last century, in 2014-15 we dusted off the archive boxes, bringing them back to the light of day to share some our findings through a series of workshops, exhibitions and events.

 From the archives we have selected a particular photograph to share with you, along with some thoughts from local individuals, our curators and participants.
 Perhaps never seen before, these images offer an insight into the Black Country and our changing lives.